Rustam-Z/data-structures-and-algorithms/README.md

 - All leaf nodes must be at the same level.
 - **Inserting**
     - Find the appropriate leaf node
-    - If the leaf node contain less than m-1 keys then insert the element in the increasing order.
+    - If the leaf node contains less than m-1 keys then insert the element in the increasing order.
     - Else if the leaf contains m-1:
         - Insert the new element in the increasing order of elements.
         - Split the node into the two nodes at the median.
-        - Push the median element upto its parent node.
+        - Push the median element up to its parent node.
-        - If the parent node also contain m-1 number of keys, then split it too by following the same steps.
+        - If the parent node also contains an m-1 number of keys, then split it too by following the same steps.